DALAI-project/Annif_API/README.md

 * On command line: annif run

   Annif API is now running on default address and port.
 You can change them following instructions given in annif pages.
-  This will be used, where the client code is given.
+  This will be used by Document analysis API.
+In that repo client code is also given.